Contact Us | Chat Now

 $200,000 Annual Limit (Included)

 A big part of your photography business is delivering a final product that really wows your clients.
 As much as you try, not every client will come away smiling as brightly as they did when you shot the photos.
-This coverage, included in our photographer insurance, protects you if an unhappy client makes a claim against you after the final photos are sent their way.
+This coverage protects you if an unhappy client makes a claim against you after the final photos are sent their way.

 Camera Equipment Insurance